NKPHIN/Material-QSS/README.md

 ```

 ## step4
-rebuild and run your project. <br>
+Rebuild and run your project. <br>
 if it's not material style, clean your project and rebuild it again.